LoRyder1/car-locker/README.md

 ## Built with

 * Ruby - is a dynamic, reflective, object-oriented, general-purpose programming language.
 * Rails - server side web application framework written in Ruby.
 Uses MVC framework, providing default structures for a database, a web service, and web pages.
+* React.js - javascript library
 * Authy(powered by Twilio) - mobile and desktop app for two-step verifications. more secure, more reliable, more convenient